 Currently, Ireland and Cyprus are not included in the Schengen area for Visa requirements and the EU members Bulgaria and Romania only apply some of the Schengen provisions, but if you have a valid Schengen visa, you can still enter and visit these countries without a visa.

-One essential type of travel insurance to consider is travel medical insurance.
+Travel insurance for Europe is a type of travel medical insurance specifically designed for European or international travel.
 This coverage ensures that you receive medical attention and assistance if you experience any health issues or accidents while traveling.
+It can also satisfy any travel insurance requirements for a Schengen visa.

-Having travel medical insurance is especially crucial if your regular health insurance does not provide coverage outside of your home country.
+Having a European travel insurance plan is especially crucial if your regular health insurance does not provide coverage outside of your home country., which most do not.

 Trip Insurance for Europe Travel